gjoni/map_align/README.md

 ### Acknowledgements

-This package is a reimplementation of the [orinal map_align](https://github.com/sokrypton/map_align) program by S.Ovchinnikov [1] to allow for:
+This package is a reimplementation of the [original map_align](https://github.com/sokrypton/map_align) program by S.Ovchinnikov [1] to allow for:
  - direct use of PDB files as templates
  - output of partial threads in PDB format
  - cleaning of partial threads based on TM-score [2]